aashka-trivedi/regularization-for-image-classification/README.md

 2. Batch Normalization: It seems to be better to keep 1 or 2 batchnorm layers in the Resnet50 model.
 1 Batchnorm layer consistently provides the smallest training time,  and using 2 batchnorm layers give the shortest time to achieve an 87% accuracy.
 Here as well, it seems like keeping a dropout probability of 0.2 gives the best result, giving very little differences in accuracies between either 1 or 2 dropout layers.

 Thus, the best combination for a batch size of 64 is seen by using 2 batch norm layers, 3 dropout layers of probability 0.2.

+### Effect of Batch Size
+1. We find that the training time decreases when we increase the batch size to 256, and we obtain comparable accuracies to when we use batch size 64 in half the number of epochs.

+2. The trends displayed by varying dropout layers and batch normalization layers are pretty much the same, except that here we see that using 2 dropout layers gives slightly better performance.

+Thus, the best combination for a batch size of 256 is seen by using 2 batch norm layers, 2 dropout layers of probability 0.2.

+### Adaptive Gradient Clipping Performance
+1. The performance of AGC is underwhelming.
+We get a lower accuracy and higher training time as compared to when we use batch normalization.

+2. It should be noted that using AGC gives comparable performance as when there is no batch normalization.

+This study conlcudes that AGC may not be a potent replacement for batch normalization in the application of image classification.